stleerh/blog2/announcing.md

 preserved.

 You will need your own tools to do the analysis and audit report.
-Network Observability provides a way to export the flow data via Kafka so you can use any software that can accept a Kafka stream.
+Network Observability provides a way to export the flow data from Kafka so you can use any software that can accept a Kafka stream.
 Please note that in OpenShift 4.12, export Kafka data is a Technical Preview feature.

-To set this up, make sure you have Kafka installed for Network Observability.
+To set this up, check that you have Kafka installed for Network Observability.
 In Kafka, create a specific Kafka topic for exporting, separate from the one that is used by eBPF Agent.
 If you installed with Red Hat AMQ Streams, there is an API for Kafka Topic.
 The next steps are to configure FlowCollector.